KissConsult/Apache-Airflow/README.md

 ![apache-tags](/details-tags.png)

-* Click on **Parameters with default values** , You can set deployment values or use the default ones
+* Click on **Parameters with default values**, You can set deployment values or use the default ones

 ![def-val](/parameters.png)

-* After finishing everything , **tick** the box next to the agreements and click **install**
+* After finishing everything, **tick** the box next to the agreements and click **install**

 ![Install](/aggreement-create.png)

-* The apache workspace will start installing , wait a couple of minutes
+* The apache workspace will start installing, wait a couple of minutes

 ![airflow-progress](/in-progress.png)